anttikivi/reginald/docs/plugins.md

 ## Plugin manifest

 The plugin manifest is a JSON file in the plugin directory called `reginald-plugin.json`.
+The plugin manifest is a small file that tells Reginald how to run the plugin.
+The rest of the plugins capabilities and more detailed information about the plugin are provided by the plugin when it is run.

 The fields in the file are documented below:

 | Field name | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | Type                          | Required |
 | :--------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :---------------------------- | :------- |